Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 Places to Stay in Franklin?

 You can’t go wrong in any neighborhood in Franklin, TN.
 However, if you’d like to stay close to the action and fully experience the charm of the city, I highly recommend staying in downtown Franklin.
-There are plenty of home, cottage, or room rentals available on Airbnb.
+There are plenty of home, cottage, or room rentals available on VRBO.

 If hotels are more your speed, the recently opened Harpeth Hotel in downtown Franklin, TN has rave reviews.